 Okay, so we all love to grab a bargain, but as I said earlier DO YOUR RESEARCH.
 Bargains do exist, but 9 times out of 10 there’s a reason why it’s cheap or discounted.
 And you can bet the money you’re saving that it’s because of the quality of the item, which will soon need replacing and end up costing you more.

 - What’s your Style?

 So, we know that you want to try your hand at clashing colours, but that’s just the colour palette – you need to consider your style.
 Do you like vintage, industrial, traditional, country, luxury, homely, etc. etc. the options are endless (and so your decisions it can seem sometimes).
 You should start with the style first and then pick the clashing theme.

 - Budget, Budget, Budget!

-Clashing colours are often confused with opposite colours (just because they’re opposites doesn’t mean they don’t complement, get with it) or analogous colours (next to each other on the colour wheel).
-For more information on colour relationships check out this.
+People seem to confuse clashing colours with opposite colours (just because they’re opposites doesn’t mean they don’t complement) or analogous colours (next to each other on the colour wheel).
+For more information on colour, relationships check out this.